Category Archives: Learning Spanish

 One of my favorites, ¡A huevo! means of course! or hell yeah! — very useful.
 Another variation is tengo hueva, which means you are feeling lazy, and a lazy person is a huevón.
 If you say me da hueva, it means something bores you.
 Que hueva — how boring.

-Yes, bad words and drinking go hand and hand, and likewise words for alcohol and drinking are a source of so much great slang.
-Think about English: booze, a brew, getting wasted, hammered, fucked up…
+Yes, bad language and drinking go together like lime and salt, and likewise words for alcohol and drinking are a source of so much great slang.
+Think about English: booze, a brew, getting wasted, pissed, hammered, fucked up…

 Chelas are beers, also known as cheves.
 The word may come from micheladas, a big cup of beer mixed with tomato juice, lime, hot sauce — there’s even a place in Mexico City that puts shrimp and slices of mango in their micheladas.
 Perhaps an acquired taste.